Ben Miller (parent)

 I have two children at PCCS.
 I earned my degree in teaching secondary education (6-12) and spent 10 years teaching in rural, urban, public and private schools in a few different states.
 I place a high priority on education for children.
 I am a strong community organizer as witnessed in my work with the PCCS auction, as PCCS lunch volunteer coordinator and this current year as chair of a parent volunteer community known as Community Connections.
 I believe in strong communities, strong neighborhoods and strong schools.
 I have regularly attend PCCS school board meetings in order to have a better understanding of the school operations and communications.

-I am a Northfield resident who has had the good fortune to be involved with Prairie Creek for the last 8 years.
-My wife Kate and I have two children, one currently attends PCCS and one is at the Northfield Middle School.
+I am a Northfield resident who has had the good fortune to be involved with Prairie Creek for the last 10 years.
+My wife Kate and I have two children who attended PCCS.
+One is at Northfield Middle School, one at Northfield High School.
 I am a Senior Project Manager at the Mayo Clinic and Kate is a small business owner in Northfield and a frequent volunteer at PCCS.
 I am also the president of Sprint For a Cure, a cancer support charity that was started by my family in honor of my father.
 In the summer I greatly enjoy coaching little league baseball and watching my daughter play soccer.
 I have seen firsthand how the mission of the school is at the forefront of our children’s lives.
 I am continually inspired and grateful when I see the intention of the lessons, programs, and personal projects that are put forth by our children and the PCCS staff that support and guide them.
 I feel that these efforts are resulting in our children being thoughtful thinkers that thrive and contribute in a variety of settings.
 After observing such dedication and purpose, I feel motivated to contribute back to the school and help support its mission.
 By joining the PCCS board I am hoping that my experience and background will serve the staff and students as PCCS evolves and moves forward in the upcoming years

 Trish Beckman (parent)